Friday, March 6, 2015

 Stages of Education as Showed by Rousseau in Emile

-Rousseau in his book Emile has given specific aims for different stages of education.
+Rousseau, in his book Emile, has given specific aims for different stages of education.
 Emile is divided into five parts.
-The first four parts contain education for infancy, childhood, boyhood and manhood.
-In the fifth part he gives a plan for the education of women.
+The first four parts contain education for infancy, childhood, boyhood, and manhood.
+In the fifth part, he gives a plan for the education of women.

 2. Education for Childhood (5 to 12 years): It is the most critical period of human life.
 When the infant grows into a child, he has different needs.
-The child mind is dominated by the senses.
+The child's mind is dominated by the senses.
 This period can be called the period of sense education.
 The child at this stage lacks proper power of reasoning.
 He cannot understand right and wrong.
-So, no intellectual training during this period is to be given but moral training is to be given by example and through.
+So, no intellectual training during this period is to be given, but moral training is to be given by example and through.
 Necessity must be his teacher.
-Let him learn by experience and the results of this own conduct.
+Let him learn by experience and the results of his own conduct.

 Rousseau’s View on Curriculum

-We have discussed at length the subjects to be taught to Emile at different stages of his development- infancy, childhood, boyhood and manhood.
+We have discussed at length the subjects to be taught to Emile at different stages of his development- infancy, childhood, boyhood, and manhood.

 With his bodily organs and senses trained, Emile is now prepared to receive Knowledge in the pre-adolescent period.
 It is a period of intellectual education.
-Accordingly, he will be taught physical sciences, language, mathematics, manual work, trade, social relations, music and drawing.
+Accordingly, he will be taught physical sciences, language, mathematics, manual work, trade, social relations, music, and drawing.
 Curiosity or interest is the sole guide in this period of education.
 The curriculum, therefore, at this stage should be built around curiosity and useful activities.
 No book Knowledge will be given even at this stage.
 The child will learn by his own efforts and through contact with nature.
 The only book which Rousseau recommends for Emile at this stage is “Robinson Crusoe”, a study of life according to nature.
-Manual and industrial arts should also be included in the curriculum..
+Manual and industrial arts should also be included in the curriculum.

 Criticism of Rousseau’s Ideas and Practices